robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

 ### Create Form

 Next we are going to create the form without any validation logic at all.
 Our form will have 2 input fields:  email and password and 2 buttons: submit and cancel.
+We will use Bootstrap for the styling and Angular for the validation.

 <h4 class="exercise-start">
     <b>Exercise</b>:  Creating the Form
 </h4>

 1. Open src\app\login\login.component.html

+    ```bash
+    login.component.html
+    ```

 1. Replace the existing html with the following

     ```html